andersonmmi/Discourse-NFT-Badge-Plugin/README.md

 - digitalocean.com account
 - A domain or sub-domain name.

-Creat new Digital Ocean droplet.
+Create new Digital Ocean droplet.

 Enable firewall on droplet through digital ocean.
 Open ports 80 and 443 to incoming traffic.